anesta95/how_to/stats/data_analysis/continuous_variables_and_comparisons.md

 If we make the bins on a histogram too narrow, the number in each category gets small, and random chance plays a larger role.

 By adding more data to a histogram we see the shape become smoother and can draw more reliable conclusions about the distribution of the continous variable.

+A bar chart is the best choice for comparing categorical variables.
+Pie charts are good for seeing a quantity as a proportion of the total, while histograms are used for continuous variables.